 She also played basketball and, according to Balcer, loved it just as much as soccer.
 “I always liked whatever sport I was playing at the time, so during basketball season I was like, ‘Yeah, I love basketball,’ and then soccer would come and I’d be like, ‘Shoot, I love soccer too’.”

 Even without club soccer, Balcer broke plenty of scoring records in high school.
 Still, an injury her sophomore year in high school — when many colleges begin scouting — meant that Balcer didn’t have a lot of schools knocking on her door.
 She also came from a small town, where athletes can often get overlooked.
 Hudsonville, Michigan has a population near 7,000.
 Known as “Michigan’s Salad Bowl” because of the diversity of crops grown in the area, the small town set a Guinness Record for the longest salad bar.
 A cross-town rivalry game in high school is called the “Salad City Classic.”
-Certainly, not a place known for developing world-class athletes.
+Certainly, not a place that’s known for developing world-class athletes.

 Spring Arbor University was one of the few colleges that showed interest in Balcer, in part because she had an older sister attending and playing soccer.